 SLAP stands for superior labrum anterior to posterior.
 A SLAP labral tear occurs at the top of the shoulder joint where the biceps tendon inserts into the labrum.
 As a result, the labrum attaches to the edge of the socket and makes the socket deeper.
 Tears of the labrum can occur due to trauma, such as a dislocation or ageing.

-How do you get a SLAP lesion of shoulder?
+How Do You Get a SLAP lesion of Shoulder?

 A SLAP tear can occur from one of the following conditions: